lschmid83/Recovery-Meeting-Finder/README.md

 First make sure you have Visual Studio 2022, Node.js and SQL Server installed.

+In this document $installPath will refer to the location of the repository source code.
+E.g. C:\source\repos\Recovery Meeting Finder

 # Installing Angular

 1) Install Node.js from https://nodejs.org/en/download/current